konczal/SBS/README.md

-# Population Genomic Analyses Repository
+# Population genomics of the critically endangered spoon-billed sandpiper

 This repository contains code for population genomic analyses of the spoon-billed sandpiper and red-necked stint genomes.